dzy-cxy/Deep-Learning-Mini-Project-S24/README.md

 3. Jupyter notebooks for easy visualization and verification

-You can run the Jupyter notebook file with clear Visualization plots, which also clearly prints the final test accuracy and number of parameters.
+You can run the Jupyter notebook file with clear visualization plots, which also clearly prints the final test accuracy and number of parameters.
 For plotting the training loss, we just use the log data in `checkpoint/loss_log.txt`.

 ## Note